 - 14. Issuers are encouraged to be transparent about projects with partial eligibility.
 Some projects may have components that meet the issuer's green bond eligibility criteria and other components that do not.
 Issuers should disclose whether and to what extent they accept partial eligibility.
 Should an issuer use criteria that require allocating green bond proceeds to a project with partial eligibility, then it is recommended to explain all assumptions about which component each disbursement relates to (e.g. if it is assumed that disbursements are first made to the 'green' component, or pro-rated between the 'green' and 'other' components).
 In addition, issuers may also report the portion of the total project that is green bond eligible. - 15.
-In case the expected impacts of different project components (such as for example energy efficiency ("EE") and renewable energy ("RE") components of the same project) may not be reported separately, issuers may attribute the results to each component based on their relative share in the related financing, disclosing the attribution approach.
-Alternatively, issuers could combine the reporting metrics for both sectors into a single table (option 2 in the reference reporting templates). - 16.
-Issuers should be transparent on how they report all green bond-related cash-flows in one currency when they allocate green bond proceeds and report on the projects to which green bond proceeds have been allocated. - 17.
+The Green Bond Principles highlights the value of qualitative reporting as well as quantitative.
+This should not only allow a better understanding of the context in which the project's impact is expected to be achieved, but should also provide an understanding of the management of any risks that have been identified. - 16.
+In case the expected impacts or outcomes of different project components (such as for example energy efficiency (EE) and renewable energy (RE) components of the same project) may not be reported separately, issuers may attribute the results to each component based on their relative share in the related financing, disclosing the attribution approach.
+Alternatively, issuers could combine the reporting metrics for both sectors into a single table (option 2 in the reference reporting templates). - 17.
+Issuers should be transparent on how they report all green bond-related cash-flows in one currency when they allocate green bond proceeds and report on the projects to which green bond proceeds have been allocated. - 18.
 Issuers may facilitate the smooth collection and/or transfer of data by investors through using the reporting templates in Chapter V of this handbook and/or through uploading impact data on impact reporting databases.
-The Databases were released in June 2021 and include advice for issuers on engagement with database providers.
+The Guidelines for Green, Social, Sustainability and Sustainability-Linked Bonds' Impact Reporting Databases were released in June 2021 and include advice for issuers on engagement with database providers.